pantelis/data-mining/README.md

 2. Launch the devcontainer via vscode dev container extension and run `poetry shell` to lauch the virtual environment `data-mining-book-py3.9`
 3. (Optional) Edit the books source files located in the `data_mining/` directory
 4. (Optional) Run `jupyter-book clean data_mining/` to remove any existing builds
-5. Run `ls` for interactive editing and liveview.
+5. Run `sphinx-autobuild --host 0.0.0.0 data_mining _build/html` for interactive editing and liveview.
 6. (Optiona) Run `jupyter-book build data_mining/` for an offline build

 A fully-rendered HTML version of the book will be built in `data_mining/_build/html/`.